23 Directed acyclic graphs

 Figure 23.3: Graphs of various types

-The nodes are the same in all three graphs of Figure 23.3, but each is different.
+The nodes are the same in all three graphs of Figure fig-graphs, but each is different.
 It is not just the nodes that define a graph; the edges (drawn as lines) are part of the definition as well.

-The left-most graph in Figure 23.3 is an “undirected” graph; there is no suggestion that the edges run one way or another.
+The left-most graph in Figure fig-graphs is an “undirected” graph; there is no suggestion that the edges run one way or another.
 In contrast, the middle graph has the same nodes and edges, but the edges are directed.
 As mentioned earlier, an excellent way to think about a directed graph is that each node is a pool of water; each directed edge shows how the water flows between pools.
 This analogy is also helpful in thinking about causality: the causal influences flow like water.

 Look more carefully at the middle graph.
 There are a couple of loops; the graph is cyclic.
 In one loop, water flows from E to C to D and back to E. The other loop runs B, C, D, E, and back to B. Such a flow pattern cannot exist, at least, not without pumps pushing the water back uphill!
 There is nothing in a DAG that corresponds to a pump.